TravelTimN/ci-milestone04-dcd/README.md

 - Code Institute have provided all students with free access until the end of 2019.
 - The simplicity and ease of use.
 I actually found Balsamiq much easier and quicker to use than my former preferred wireframe program, Adobe XD.

-All of my wireframes for this project can be found [here](https://github.com/TravelTimN/ci-milestone04-dcd/tree/master/app/wireframes).
+All of my wireframes for this project can be found [here](https://github.com/TravelTimN/ci-milestone04-dcd/tree/master/app/wireframes) in the *wireframes* sub-directory.

 ##### back to [top](#table-of-contents)